Why Play the Bassoon?

 University of Ottawa

-Nicolas Richard most recently placed 2nd in the OSM Woodwind Competition, and is currently Principal Bassoon of the Niagara Symphony.
+Nicolas Richard most recently placed 2nd in the OSM Woodwind Competition, and is currently Second Bassoon of the Kitchener-Waterloo Symphony.

 How to Study the Bassoon with Kristin:

-Online workshops (for schools; contact me for more information)
+In person or Online clinics or workshops (for schools; contact me for more information)

 "Kristin Day is a naturally gifted educator.
 She is an intelligent and thoughtful musician and a very, very fine bassoonist.

 Her patience and empathy, along with her thorough knowledge of her craft, make her an ideal teacher for any aspiring bassoonist"

 Retired Principal Bassoon, National Arts Centre Orchestra and Renowned Bassoon Pedagogue

 "Kristin taught me since I was a beginner in high school all the way until I started university.
 She brought me to a level suitable for pursuing a music degree and professional career!
 Very supportive and practical, highly recommend."

 "I was very lucky to have spent 2 years studying with Kristin Day before beginning my undergraduate studies.
 Her guidance were integral part of my development and served as the perfect setup for me to reach the “next level” in my playing.
 My career path so far, including being accepted into the National Youth Orchestra at the age of 17, would not have been possible without Kristin.
 Whether you’re ready to raise the standard of your playing, or are simply curious about playing the bassoon I cannot think of anyone more perfect to work with than Kristin Day."